slawomir-niespodziany/diff_broker_message_source/README.md

 ```

 ## Testing
-The component can be tested out of context of the whole application.
-The following command can be executed from the component directory to run the prepared tests.
+The component can be tested in isolation from the whole application.
+The following command, executed from the component directory, runs the prepared tests.
 ```
 ctest --test-dir build/test/
 ```